Resources

 The Miles Group

 Stephen Miles is the Founder and CEO of The Miles Group.
 Previously, he was a Vice Chairman at Heidrick & Struggles and ran Leadership Advisory Services.
-With more than 20 years of experience in assessment, executive coaching, top-level succession planning, organizational effectiveness and strategy consulting, Stephen specializes in CEO succession and has partnered with numerous boards of global Fortune 500 companies to ensure that a successful leadership selection and transition occurs.
+With more than 20 years of experience in assessment, asdadasdlkamsdlkamsdkasmdalskmdalsdkmalskdmalexecutive coaching, top-level succession planning, organizational effectiveness and strategy consulting, Stephen specializes in CEO succession and has partnered with numerous boards of global Fortune 500 companies to ensure that a successful leadership selection and transition occurs.
 Listen to Stephen on TMG’s C-Suite Intelligence podcast, and follow TMG on Twitter and LinkedIn.